adeliatanalina/GraphTheory_Group7_W10Assignment/README.md

     }
 ```

-4) Step 4: Update potentials and distances
+4) Update potentials and distances
    - This step adjusts all `u` and `v` so that at least one new reduced cost becomes zero, allowing the path to extend.
    - The loop continues until we reach an unassigned column (`p[j0] == 0`).
 ```c